 The officers have the power to call additional meetings of the Executive Committee should the need arise.

-10 Quorums for
+Quorums for Meetings

 A quorum for the AGM or an Extraordinary General Meeting shall be ten and for an Executive Committee Meeting or an Extraordinary Executive Committee Meeting shall be seven.

-and Deadlines for Meeting Agenda
+Meeting Notices and Deadlines for Meeting Agenda

 Any item for the Agenda of a meeting must be submitted in writing or by email, by either a Club Secretary or Officer of the League, to the League Secretary not less than 21 days before the meeting.
 The League Secretary shall send to all officers and club secretaries, not less than 14 days before the meeting, the agenda together with a notice of the meeting giving its date, time and location.

-change Constitution or Rules
+Proposals to change Constitution or Rules

 Any motion to change the Constitution or Rules shall be included in the Agenda of the meeting.
 The proposer of any amendment to such motion should endeavour to submit the amendment in writing, or by email, to the League secretary not less than 7 days before the meeting.